 The Bachelor of Science in Construction Management prepares students to enter the construction industry, working with designers, owners, contractors, and architects.
-The curriculum teaches students how to develop leadership skills, business acumen, and technological understanding of the current practices and theories in construction management.
+The curriculum teaches students how to develop leadership skills as a project manager, business acumen, and technological understanding of the current practices and theories in construction management.
 Learn more about the Bachelor of Science in Construction Management degree program.

 The Master of Construction Management program is designed to develop professionals for advanced construction management theory and practice based on an interdisciplinary foundation of science, architecture, and business management.
 Created with working professionals in mind, this flexible program can be completed in as little as 12 months.* Learn more about the Master of Construction Management program.